octopus2023-inc/gensphere/README.md

 # 🌐 GenSphere

 GenSphere is an open platform to share reusable components of LLM applications and an open-source framework to combine them into complex workflows.
-Gensphere projects are broken down to individual function calls or LLM API calls, so they give you full control of the inner workings of any application.
+Think of a mix of HuggingFace and Docker for LLMs.

 ---